Flow is transcribing in the wrong language

 How to fix it

-Every platform's language list includes a search box, so you can type to filter the full list of 99 languages instead of scrolling.
-Searching for "hindi" or "romanized," for example, will also surface Hinglish.
+Every platform's language list includes a search box, so you can type to filter the full list instead of scrolling.
+On Mac and Windows, searching for "hindi" or "romanized" will also surface Hinglish.
+On iOS and Android, search matches only the display name, so search for "Hinglish" directly.

 Mac and Windows